adityayadav76/internet_of_things_simulator/README.md

 # internet_of_things_simulator
 AutoSIM IoT - Internet of Things Simulator

-# Dual License
-# GPL v3.0, and
+# Dual License - GPL v3.0, and Commercial use License
-# Commercial use LICENSE

 Commercial use of the simulator for anything e.g. development, testing, integration, production, uat, saas or cloud, hosted or on premise is NOT PERMITTED!!!